-The decrease in current liabilities from FY 2016 to FY 2017 is primarily the result of the payout related to the settlement of Moore vs. HCA, which was accrued as a liability in FY 2016.
-In addition, the College estimated, based on a three year average, a portion of vacation and sick leave liability to be accrued as a short term liability.
-Lastly, there was a decrease in unearned revenue, as the Washington State Legislature did not pass a budget until the end of June, causing a delay in the availability of financial aid funds to pay summer quarter tuition.
+The increase in current liabilities from FY 2017 to FY 2018 is primarily the result of the implementation of GASB Statement No. 75 related to OPEB liability reporting.
+In addition, the College estimated, based on a three-year average, a portion of vacation and sick leave liability to be accrued as a short-term liability.

-Non-current liabilities primarily consist of the amount of vacation and sick leave earned but not yet used by employees, the long term portion of Certificates of Participation debt and the College's share of the net pension liability.
+Non-current liabilities primarily consist of the amount of vacation and sick leave earned but not yet used by employees, the long term portion of Certificates of Participation debt, the College's share of the pension liabilities, and the College's share of the OPEB liability.

-The College's non-current liabilities increased mainly due to the issuance of two Certificates of Participation debt instruments and an increase in the College's proportionate share of the net pension liability.
-In addition, the College established its proportionate share of the pension liability related to the implementation of GASB 73.
+The College's non-current liabilities increased due to the implementation of GASB Statement No. 75, reflecting the College's proportionate share of the postemployment benefit liability for the state's OPEB.
+This increase was slightly offset by a decrease in the College's proportionate share in pension liabilities.

-Net position represents the value of the College's assets after liabilities are deducted.
+Net position represents the value of the College's assets and deferred outflows after liabilities and deferred inflows are deducted.
 The College is required by accounting standards to report its net position in four categories: